Are you getting through all your To-Do or just making do?

 #5.
 Avoid Distractions – This one is obvious.
 If you’re on a computer, turn off notifications for all apps that might take your attention elsewhere.
 Don’t have an office but need to do work?
 Set aside a separate space designed entirely for the work you do.
 When you notice something that needs to be done, like watering the mums, jot it down but don’t jump in.

 When so much needs to be done, it’s easy to stray.
 Stay focused on the task at hand and let your small accomplishments add up.

 Anything else you don’t get to can wait ’til tomorrow.
 Even those items from spring of 2016.

 How about you?
 How do you get things done when there is so much to do?

-Valerie Gordon is a former award-winning television producer who now helps clients take command of their stories and create fulfilling next chapters through her career and communications strategy firm Commander-in-She, LLC.
+Valerie Gordon is a former award-winning television producer who now helps clients take command of their stories and create fulfilling next chapters through her career and communications firm The Storytelling Strategist.
 In her latest personal chapter, she has a lot To Do, but is very much enjoying doing it.
-Email email@example.com to learn more about Valerie’s conference keynotes and corporate workshops on productivity and goal-setting, including her goal-setting game show “Big Excuse Bingo!”
+Email email@example.com to learn more about her conference keynotes and corporate workshops on productivity and goal-setting, including her goal-setting game show “Big Excuse Bingo!”